 A survival backpack needs to be built to withstand considerable adversity and with this in mind, the Vulture II utilizes YKK zippers with paracord loops which makes them extremely strong and ideal for use in the field when the reliability of fastenings matters most.

 PALS webbing is included across the side surfaces of the pack for MOLLE compatibility, and many users of this bag have commented specifically on the incredible strength of the stitching used to hold these nylon strips in place, stating that the resilience of these is exceptional due to the craftsmanship of the attachments.

 The base of the Vulture II features a non-slip, abrasive finish meaning the bag will remain resilient and resistant to water, whatever surface it ends up on.

-Offering 3 spacious main compartments, the Vulture-II is well spec’d to provide plenty of places for separating and packing your kit quickly and effectively.
+Offering 3 spacious main compartments, the Vulture-II is well specified to provide plenty of places for separating and packing your kit quickly and effectively.

-With the main compartment effectively representing the entire footprint of the backpack when opened, there’s room to store a serious amount of gear which is then easy to access when required.
+With the main compartment effectively representing the entire footprint of this survival backpack when opened, there’s room to store a serious amount of gear which is then easy to access when required.

 Like many of the best bug out backpacks, the secondary compartment of the Vulture II features a number of subsidiary pockets and areas to further separate out your equipment, with the compartment itself large enough to store a laptop or gear of a similar size.